SunStarSys/www/content/essays/power.md

 ### Fallout

-It’s not voodoo to get an epidemic to start moving away from [exponential growth](https://en.wikipedia.org/wiki/Exponential_growth).
+It’s not voodoo to cause an epidemic to start moving away from [exponential growth](https://en.wikipedia.org/wiki/Exponential_growth).
 That means it’s running into some environmental resource *constraints*: some *natural*, like geographic divides, or the infected population no longer being contagious after a period of time; and some *manmade*, like a developed and deployed vaccine, or mass voluntary quarantine.